Gold’s Legal Minute*GLM*

 LET’S GET REAL

-• Demographic trend.
+- Demographic trend.
 Yes, there’s a worldwide demographic trend of increasing numbers of older individuals within a population.
-There are reasons for this.

-• Impact on society.
+- Impact on society.
 Yes, there’s pressure on the health network and the pension system.
 But the greying of the population is no reason for playing the blame game.
-Increased wait times at hospital is not the fault of Boomers.
+Increased wait times at hospital is not due to the mal-intent of Boomers.
 Nor is the difficulty in finding a doctor.
-And increased demand on the pension program is not the cause of wrong-doing on the part of Boomers.
+And increased demand on the pension program is not the result of wrong-doing on the part of Boomers.

 IN MEMORIAM